Computing Technology for Math Excellence Logo

 Friendly reminder GifData breaches, denial of service, spoofing/phishing, malware/scareware (including ransomware), unpatched or outdated software vulnerabilities, and removable media are among threats facing school and school district networks and systems (Readiness and Emergency Management for Schools Technical Assistance Center, n.d., pp. 2-3).
 Avoiding problems requires monitoring networks continually, policies on acceptable use, storing data securely, and creating firewalls and lists of approved individuals who can access the school or district's networks and systems (p.
 3).

-The K-12 Cybersecurity Resource Center has a 20-minute, 50-question cybersecurity self-assessment tool.
+The K-12 Cybersecurity Resource Center has a 20-minute, 50-question cybersecurity self-assessment tool--see its Essentials Series.
 Per its description it is "intended to help school districts to identify and prioritize cybersecurity controls.
 This assessment is based on the NIST Cybersecurity Framework, adapted for U.S. K-12 school districts and focused on practical, relevant examples.
 Completing the questionnaire will generate a printable-report with customized, detailed feedback.
 The report can be used to communicate priorities to district leadership, as well as to help provide a roadmap for school district IT leaders seeking to shore up their district's cybersecurity controls."
 The NIST is the National Institute of Standards and Technology.

 Districts would also benefit from the Cybersecurity Rubric (2023, March), a free self-assessment tool for schools from cybersecurityrubric.org.
 You can evaluate where your practices fall on a scale of 1 to 5, that is from initial to optimized.
 The framework has five functions (identify, protect, detect, respond, recover) and 23 categories.
 Free training to use the rubric is available at no cost and takes about 2.5 hours to complete.